kevindigo/argel/README.md

     * `ShuffleLocation` (&) = Shuffle the cards in the specified location
     * `ShuffleInto` (~) = Shuffle a card into its owner's DrawPile

-When identifying the "from", most locations must be prefixed with `M` or `O` to indicate the Side.
+When identifying the "from", most locations must be prefixed with `M` or `E` to indicate the Side.

 When identifying the "to", a Side does not have to be specified for DrawPile, Discards, or Hand, because Cards will always go to their Owner's respective location.